Content on this page was generated by AI and has not been manually reviewed.

 Step-by-step: WireGuard on EdgeRouter Lite

 WireGuard is known for speed and simplicity, but its availability on EdgeRouter Lite depends on your firmware version.
-If your version supports WireGuard out of the box, here’s how you might set it up: Magic vpn best free vpn for edge devices and edge computing: full guide to free options, performance, privacy, and setup
+If your version supports WireGuard out of the box, here’s how you might set it up:

 1. Check firmware compatibility